unzew/apostles/charter.md

 ## VIII.
 Admissions Procedures

 An applicant seeking membership in the Order of Apostles must fill out the Apostles application located in the provincial Administrator of Orders office located in each of the major cities of Elanthia or at https://sites.google.com/site/theapostlesorder/home.
-After they have submitted their application they will be reviewed by the council.
+After they have submitted their application it will be reviewed by the council.
 The council will then vote on whether to accept or deny the applicant recruit status and assign a mentor.
-The assigned mentor will notify the applicant upon acceptance as a recruit, if assigned mentor can not make contact then Wolfpack lead will need to make contact..
-Each recruit will be given a the Necromancye Test.
+The assigned mentor will notify the applicant upon acceptance as a recruit, if assigned mentor can not make contact then Wolfpack lead will need to make contact.
+Each recruit will be given a Necromancer Test.
 Upon passing this test, the recruit period will begin.
 The recruit period will last a minimum of 30 days.
 During that time, recruits will work with their mentors to better understand the Order.
 After 30 days, the mentor will present  the recruit to the council for approval.
 The applicant must tell the council briefly why they want to become a member of the Apostles and what contributions they wish to offer the Apostles.
 The mentor should also be prepared to speak about their interactions with the recruit, and give their recommendation.
-The Council will then vote on said recruit, who, upon acceptance, will be formally sworn in by the Speaker.
+The council will then vote on said recruit, who, upon acceptance, will be formally sworn in by the Speaker.

-Mentors and Recruits must make an effort to contact each other.
+Mentors and recruits must make an effort to contact each other.
 Arranging meetings is the responsibility of both the mentor and the recruit.
 Failure to adhere to this guideline inhibits the recruit and the mentor, as recruits will not be able to learn about the order and what is required of the order and mentors can not get a firm understanding of the recruit for the council.

-Should the recruit fail to make an effort to connect with his/her mentor, it is possible that a “NO” vote will result for the recruit joining.
+Should the recruit fail to make an effort to connect with his/her mentor, it is possible that a "NO" vote will result for the recruit joining.

 Should the mentor fail to make an effort, he/she can be removed from mentoring recruits, either on a temporary or permanent basis, depending on previous occurrences.